ztjhz/BetterChatGPT/README.md

 # 🙏 Support

-At `ChatGPTFreeApp`, we strive to provide you with useful and amazing features around the clock.
+At Free ChatGPT, we strive to provide you with useful and amazing features around the clock.
 And just like any project, your support and motivation will be instrumental in helping us keep moving forward!

 If you have enjoyed using our app, we kindly ask you to give this project a ⭐️.
 Your endorsement means a lot to us and encourages us to work harder towards delivering the best possible experience.